gyampols/Ai-Activity-Planner/README.md

 ## Usage Guide

-1. **Sign Up**: Create an account with username, email, and password
+1. **Sign Up**: Create an account with username/email/password OR sign in with Google
 2. **Log Activities**: Add activities you enjoy with all relevant details
-3. **Set Location**: Enter your city/location for weather forecasting
+3. **Set Location**: Your location is auto-detected, or search for a different city
+4. **Connect Accounts**: (Optional) Connect Google account for fitness data access
-4. **Connect Tracker**: (Optional) Connect Fitbit or Oura for readiness data
+5. **Connect Tracker**: (Optional) Connect Fitbit or Oura for readiness data
-5. **Generate Plan**: Click the AI planning button to create your weekly schedule
+6. **Generate Plan**: Click the AI planning button to create your weekly schedule
-6. **View Calendar**: See your personalized week on the interactive calendar
+7. **View Calendar**: See your personalized week on the interactive calendar

 ## Project Structure